jlouis/etorrent/documentation/utp.todo.md

 ### "Real" TODO:

 * Try to transfer data on the UTP socket, don't close the socket again.
+  ** The main problem right now are the inflight packets and the current window size.
+     It needs to be controlled and set correctly, especially on startup.
+Otherwise, it will not work correctly.
+What the right value to set is, is not really clear to me entirely at the moment.
+  ** Figure out what the values has to be, especially around the initial window sizes, where
+     we are in a peculiar situation.

 * Move lots of data, testing the window code as it is right now.
 * Window alterations
 * Retransmit timers